 Reading all the research and anecdotal patient success stories from the last several years in the use of n-acetylcarnosine eyedrops to treat cataracts has me very excited.
 Searching on the Internet, I came across several companies that sell n-acetylcarnosine eye drops that claim to dissolve cataracts – Ethos, Can-C, Brite Eyes III, and others.

 I recommend that, if you want to try these drops on your cataracts before opting for a surgical procedure, that you find a reputable manufacturer, compare lists of ingredients, be sure your drops contain 1% n-acetylcarnosine and follow directions exactly.

 In addition, I recommend taking L-carnosine supplement, 500-1,000 mg a day to get the added benefit of the antioxidant throughout your body, which can also help your eyes.
-Be sure your diet contains eye-healthy vitamins like bilberry, lutein, zeaxanthin, Vitamin C and E, selenium, and others like those contained in Vitalmax’s Vita Vision.
+Be sure your diet contains eye-healthy vitamins like bilberry, lutein, zeaxanthin, Vitamin C and E,and selenium.

 Remaining hydrated, taking a little melatonin every night, and staying away from cigarette smoke and bright sunlight can help prevent, and perhaps halt the progression of cataracts from forming or getting worse.
 It’s my hope that research on n-acetylcarnosine drops will continue to show that they may be the method of the future to both prevent and treat cataracts.

 Mark Rosenberg, M.D.

 New Evidence That Popular Dietary Supplement May Help Prevent, Treat Cataracts, http://www.sciencedaily.com/releases/2009/07/090715101443.htm

 Efficacy of N-acetylcarnosine in the treatment of cataract, http://www.ncbi.nlm.nih.gov/pubmed/12001824